As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 Opening prayer before message

-As the congregation is seated, the opening prayer for a sermon is an explicit invitation for God’s presence to pervade the holy place.
+As the congregation is seated, the opening prayer before message is an explicit invitation for God’s presence to pervade the holy place.

 This indescribable moment allows one to have a spiritual link with God, thus creating a respectful environment that prepares everyone for what lies ahead.